Potential Inventory, aka Content Moderation Tool

 In addition to blocking a single item, a user can bulk block items by clicking on the multiselect icons to the left of the thumbnail image in each row.
 When at least one content item is selected, a block icon will appear above the image column.
 Clicking that will allow a user to either confirm or cancel the bulk block action.

-NAVIGATION
+FILTERS AND NAVIGATION

 The search function, on the upper right, is limited to the inventory being queried (not just displayed on screen) and will check all data in all columns.
-A search of “Lakers” will search headline, category, tags etc. However, if a user is searching for an article which has been blocked but you are not including blocked content in your query, they will fail to find the article.
+A search of “Lakers” will search headline, category etc. However, if a user is searching for an article which has been blocked but you are not including blocked content in your query, they will fail to find the article.

 ADJUSTING EXPIRATION